Back to Blog Posts

 Perovskites, these remarkable materials at the forefront of scientific discovery and renewable energy innovation, have truly captivated the minds of some of the world’s top scientists and engineers.
 These materials possess an incredible potential to harness more solar energy than almost anything else, and at a considerably lower cost compared to conventional silicon solar cells.
 While we’ve made impressive strides in perovskite solar cell research, there remain significant challenges on our path.

 In the coming year or two, we may see perovskite products entering the market, thanks to the relentless efforts of numerous researchers.
 Thus, it’s imperative to get acquainted with them now.
 Despite decades of research and development in silicon solar cells, their improvements in efficiency have been rather gradual.
-To meet the surging global energy demands, projected up to 2030 and beyond, scientists are actively seeking alternative technologies to traditional silicon photovoltaics.
+To meet the surging global energy demands, projected up to 2030 and beyond, scientists are actively seeking alternative technologies to traditional silicon photovoltaics including cutting-edge solar PV technology.

 What Are the Current Types of Solar Cells?